Tamas Haydu - Chief Executive

 Sarah moved from West Sussex to the West Country in 2000 and now lives in Cornwall.
 Sarah has had many senior administration and PA roles, with over 27 years’ experience.
 Sarah has been with the Foundation since 2014.
 Involved in the heart of our grant making, Sarah provides invaluable support to the community groups during each step of the process.
 In her spare time, Sarah is very passionate about horses and will often been seen at County Shows with her daughter as well as supporting others in her riding instructor role.

-Kirsty Philpott - Grants Manager
+Kirsty Philpott - Grants Manager (on maternity leave)

 Being Cornish, Kirsty has always had a passion for the County.
 Kirsty has been part of the Foundation since 2006.
 Prior to joining the Foundation, she was employed by HM Revenue and Customs.
 Kirsty is responsible for overseeing the Grants Department and strategic developments.
 Kirsty enjoys being involved in her local community, spending time on the family farm and being active.

 Wendy has joined CCF from SITA Cornwall Trust where she has worked for the last fifteen years as Fund Manager for the Landfill Communities Fund.
 She brings with her a wealth of local community knowledge and extensive experience of grants management and capacity building.
 She is looking forward to broadening her experience with the large number of funds that the Foundation operates.
 She has lived in Cornwall since 1998 and in her spare time likes to keep fit and stay healthy.
 She is a fanatical theatre goer and music fan.
 She has two crazy dogs and a long-suffering husband along with a daughter who is now a Musical Director in Surrey.